RimuTec/dev-container-typescript/README.md

 6. Use specific versions for node, npm, typescript and similar dependencies to reduce variability.
 7. Use latest stable releases if possible but no pre-release, beta, previews, etc.
 8. Minimize the number of prerequisites for getting started.
 All other tools should be specified in the dev container.
+9. TypeScript strings use single quotes
+10. Files are formatted on save
+11. Tab size is 3

 # Other Notes